 The Hutton Junior Fisheries Biology Program continues its mission every summer by engaging, inspiring and enriching next generation fisheries professionals.
-If you are interested in applying to the program as a student or mentor, best ways to reach high school students in your local area or would like to support the Hutton Program please contact Mary Webb Banning, Educational Programs Coordinator, at [email protected].
+If you are interested in applying to the program as a student or mentor, best ways to reach high school students in your local area or would like to support the Hutton Program please contact the Education Programs Coordinator at [email protected]